pollacksam/Data-Cleaning-in-MySQL/README.md

 # Data-Cleaning-in-MySQL
 Based on the Data Analyst Bootcamp by Alex The Analyst, I performed a multitude of data cleaning techniques, including removing duplicate values, data standardization, dealing with null/blank values, and removing columns/rows.
-This project uses the data set provided by: https://www.kaggle.com/datasets/swaptr/layoffs-2022
+This project uses a staged table (see Data Cleaning Project.sql) derived from the data set provided by: https://www.kaggle.com/datasets/swaptr/layoffs-2022

 ## A Few Notes Regarding This Data Set: